 Hi!
 My name’s Alek, and I’m a 9 to 5 Voyager.
 I’m a traveler who makes it work with limited time and resources.
 Originally from Austin, I’m currently based in the Atlanta area.
-I work as a full-time data entry associate when not out exploring the world.
+I work as a full-time home inspector when not out exploring the world.

 I want to show people in similar situations that it’s possible to travel around a full-time work schedule.
 I want to prove that you don’t have to be a digital nomad or independently wealthy to have amazing experiences overseas!

 My first memories of travel would have to be the road trips my family would take when I was a kid.
 My mom, dad, sister, and I would drive out to Las Vegas and California to visit relatives, or all throughout the Midwest and Deep South just for the hell of it.
 To this day I still love the classic American road trip, whether solo or with friends.

 My first voyage outside the US was to Costa Rica, back in 2006.
 My high school Spanish teacher took several of us on a three-week language immersion trip, where we stayed with some Tico families in a small village.
 While the language barrier was at times frustrating, and the mosquitoes were heinous even by Texas standards, it was a life-changing experience.
 I loved speaking with my host family, taking buses through mist-shrouded mountains, and watching a volcano spew lava from afar.

 Since my trip to Costa Rica, I have been to the United Kingdom, Spain, Mexico, Canada, Cuba, Guatemala, and Belize.
 I have been all over the US, including Puerto Rico.